jsr6720/jsr6720.github.io/_posts/2018-08-10-predictably-irrational.md

 ## My Review 4/5

-study of behavioral psychology and why we aren't rational agents as assumed by economic forces.<br/><br/>Great collection of studies and personal insights into how we keep making the same 'mistakes'.
+study of behavioral psychology and why we aren't rational agents as assumed by economic forces.

+Great collection of studies and personal insights into how we keep making the same 'mistakes'.

 ### Date Read
 2018/08/10